hasherwi/archived-aws-demos/README.md

   - Selecting more AZs than exist in the region will result in a stack failure with the following error, where # is replaced with the number of AZs available:
     --Template error: Fn::Select cannot select nonexistent value at index # --No known workaround.

+  - create_table.py fails on the Cloud9 instance because of a defined session_token in the credentials file.
+    --Workaround: Remove the session_token.

 PLANNED IMPROVEMENTS:
+  - Standalone Functionality:
+    Create standalone, smaller scoped templates for unspecifed project.
+    Create stacksets for use with certificates.
+    Create storyline template to point to smaller scoped templates.

   - More Functionality:
     Add cross-VPC TGW demo.
     Add Lambda demos.